husnuu/DSA210-Project/README.md

 - What is the correlation between economic conditions (inflation, fuel prices, exchange rates) and airline seat utilization?
 - How did the COVID-19 pandemic impact airline occupancy, and are there lingering effects in post-pandemic travel trends?
 - Can machine learning models accurately predict future flight occupancy based on past trends and external factors?
+- How can airlines leverage these predictive insights to enhance pricing strategies, optimize resource allocation, and improve overall customer satisfaction?

 ## Limitations and Future Work